dnbt777/EasyModularScripts/README.md

 additionally, LLMs are good at generating complex programs if you get there one step at a time. this program helps automate most of the friction in doing that.

+to set it up, rename .env-example to .env and add relevant API keys in

 #### old